StarKRE22/Atomic/Docs/Elements/Collections/IReadOnlyReactiveArray.md

 ```csharp
 public IEnumerator<T> GetEnumerator();
 ```
-- **Description:** Returns an enumerator that iterates through the collection.
+- **Description:** Returns an enumerator that iterates through the array.
 - **Remarks:** Inherited from `IEnumerable<T>`.

 ---